 Braeburn apple trees are one of the most popular varieties of apple trees for the home garden.
 They are favored because of their delicious fruit, dwarf habit and cold hardiness.
-If you live in U.S. hardiness zones 5-8 and are looking for a delicious, easy-to-grow apple tree, Braeburn may be just what you are looking for.
+If you live in U.S. hardiness zones 5-8 and are looking for a delicious, easy-to-grow apple tree, Braeburn may be just what you want.
 Continue reading for tips on growing Braeburn apples.

-Braeburn apple trees grow about 15-20 feet (4.5 to 6 m.) tall and wide.
+Braeburn apple trees grow about 15 to 20 feet (4.5 to 6 m.) tall and wide.
 With the proper pollinator, Braeburn apples will produce a plethora of white, sweetly scented apple blossoms in spring.
 These blossoms are an important nectar source for many pollinators.
 When the blooms fade, the trees produce large orange to red streaked apples which are usually harvested in October.

 Many apple lovers rate the flavor of Braeburn higher than other classic favorites such as Granny Smith.
 They can be eaten fresh or used in any apple recipe.

 As mentioned above, to get the highest yields from a Braeburn apple tree, you should have another nearby tree for cross pollination.
 However, a rare thing in the world of apples, Braeburns are self-fertile, meaning you can still get fruit even if you only have one tree.
 That being said, for higher yields, it is still recommended that you plant a second Braeburn apple in your landscape.